misterpokeylope/jekyll-blog/_posts/2014-5-9-iptables.markdown

 # Save Settings
-echo "Saving settings to /etc/iptables/iptables.rules" iptables-save /etc/iptables/iptables.rules echo "Done"
+echo "Saving settings to /etc/iptables/iptables.rules" iptables-save > /etc/iptables/iptables.rules
+echo "Done"
 ```

-Of course, there is more I can do, such as disabling logins for SSH, and only
+Of course, there is more I need to do, such as disabling logins for SSH, and only
 allowing access via SSH keys.
 That being said, there's nothing particularly
 interesting/useful/valuable on my Raspberry Pi in the first place.